SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 This tutorial will allow you to:

 1. Create a Azure Data Share account and share data set
-2. Configure role-based access control for sharing data between ADLS Gen2 accounts
+2. Configure role-based access control for sharing data between ADLS Gen 2 accounts
 3. Schedule synchronization schedule
 4. Send invitations through email to consumer accounts
-5. Accept the invitation, map dataset to ADLS Gen2 account and monitor data transfers
+5. Accept the invitation, map dataset to ADLS Gen 2 account and monitor data transfers

+This tutorial can be completed with multiple Azure subscription configurations, such as:

+1. Provider and Consumer resources in the same subscription
+2. Provider and Consumer resources in different subscriptions in the same Azure AD tenant
+3. Provider and Consumer resources in different Azure AD tenants

+For simplicity, we will create Provider and Consumer resources in the same subscription and separate the resources into 2 different resource groups.

 ## Prerequisites

-For the purposes of this tutorial, you will need to configure 2 Resource Groups, each with an [Azure Data Lake Store Gen 2 (ADLS Gen 2)](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account).
-Following Azure CLI commands can be used to create these resources.
+To complete the tutorial, launch Azure Cloud Shell with a Bash environment and follow through the prerequisites steps.
+You will setup environment variables such that the management endpoints can be dynamically generated at execution time.

 #### Setup environment variables